RealZuluWarrior/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty : Create and empty file
-5-execute : Add execute permission to file hello 6-multiple_permissions : Add execute permissions for owner group and read permission to other users
+5-execute : Add execute permission to file hello 6-multiple_permissions : Add execute permissions for owner group and read permission to other users 7-everybody : Add execute permission to the owner group and others